morse-simulator/morse/doc/morse/user/builder.rst

     env = Environment('indoors-1/indoor-1')

-If you open it in MORSE for edition (with ``morse edit``) and you look at the outliner, you see that the hierarchy of objects looks like that:
+If you open it in MORSE for editing (with ``morse edit``) and you look at the outliner, you will see that the hierarchy of objects looks like this:

 .. code-block:: none